September 2 - September 11/12 2025

 PM

-• Paeksang Pavilion and Anju City Walls | The greatest pavilion in Kwanso (Pyong’an Province) which overlooks the Chongchon River.
+• Paeksang Pavilion and Anju City Walls | The greatest pavilion in Kwanso (Pyong’an Province,) which overlooks the Chongchon River.
 Rebuilt after destruction in the Korean War.

 • Manpok Valley Hike | Various options for hikes of a range of distances/difficulties.
 Passing waterfalls, hermitages, interesting rocks, lovely wooded areas, and viewing points.

-Overnight | Huichon Hotel, Chagang Province.
+Overnight | Huichon Hotel, Mt.
+Myohyang.
 Basic but clean hotel located 30 minutes north of Mt.
 Myohyang.
 Very good local food much different from the lowlands, on-site sauna, and limited electricity.

-Mt Myohyang and Return to Pyongyang
+Mt Myohyang and Pyongsong

 AM